mobify/mobify-code-style/es6/README.md

 ## Removing Lint Rules

 These rules are extensive and a work in progress.
-If you find any of the rules to be a hindrance in your own work, you can disable them in the `.eslintrc.yml` file.
+If you find any of the rules to be a hindrance in your own work, open an issue in the `mobify-code-style` repository to discuss its removal or modification.

 # Base Language